I’ve been where you are.

 How I work

-The work we do together isn't about optimizing performance or surviving the assignment.
+The work isn't about optimizing performance or managing the impression of it.
 It's about using this moment — disorienting as it is — as the threshold it actually is.
 A chance to lead more honestly, think more clearly, and close the distance between who you are and how you're showing up.

 Selected Background